ChatCoders/FireIRCd/README.md

 ## Support

-The official channel for ChamberIRCd is `#ChamberIRC` on `irc.vibetalk.net`.
+The official channel for FireIRCd is `#FireIRCd` on `irc.vibetalk.net`.

 Please use ***GitHub issue tracker*** for any issues